-We have reviewed the individual and consolidated interim financial information of GranBio Investimentos S.A. ("Company"), included in the quarterly information, for the period ended June 30, 2024, which comprises the statement of financial position as at June 30, 2024, and the respective statements of income and comprehensive income for the three- and six-month period then ended, and of changes in equity and cash flows for the six-month period then ended, as well as the corresponding notes.
+We have reviewed the individual and consolidated interim financial information of GranBio Investimentos S.A. ("Company"), included in the Quarterly Information, for the quarter ended September 30, 2024, which comprises the statement of financial position as at September 30, 2024, and the respective statements of income and comprehensive income for the three- and nine-month periods then ended, and of changes in equity and cash flows for the nine-month period then ended, as well as the corresponding notes to the financial information.

-The Company's Management is responsible for the preparation of the individual interim financial information in accordance with NBC TG 21 (R4), and for the preparation of the consolidated interim financial information in accordance with NBC TG 21 (R4) and with International Accounting Standard (IAS) 34 - Interim Financial Reporting, issued by the International Accounting Standards Board (IASB), as well as for the presentation of this interim financial information in accordance with the standards issued by the Brazilian Securities and Exchange Commission (CVM) applicable to quarterly information.
+The Company's Management is responsible for the preparation of the individual interim financial information in accordance with NBC TG 21 (R4), and for the preparation of the consolidated interim financial information in accordance with NBC TG 21 (R4) and with International Accounting Standard (IAS) 34 - "Interim Financial Reporting", issued by "the International Accounting Standards Board (IASB)", as well as for the presentation of this information in accordance with the standards issued by the Brazilian Securities and Exchange Commission (CVM) applicable to Quarterly Information.
 Our responsibility is to express a conclusion on this interim financial information based on our review.